Postgraduate Nursing and Physiotherapy programmes

 Postgraduate Social Work programmes

 Students on postgraduate social work programmes continue to be supported by the NHS.
 As a home postgraduate social work student, we expect that you will be eligible to apply for a Social Work Bursary from the NHS.
-The bursary is split into means-tested (up to £2,721 in 2020/21) and non means-tested (£3,362.50 in 2020/21) parts which are paid in three termly instalments.
+The bursary is split into means-tested (up to £2,721 outside of London in 2022/23) and non means-tested (£3,362.50 outside of London in 2022/23) parts which are paid in three termly instalments.

-You will also get at least £4,052 (in 2020/21) towards your tuition fees, which is paid directly to the University.
+You will also get up to £4,052 (in 2022/23) towards your tuition fees each academic year, which is paid directly to the University.
 Furthermore, a contribution of around £862.50 (to help with expenses for attending placements) has been built into the bursary.
 You will also be able to apply for a Parents’ Learning Allowance, Adult Dependants Allowance, Childcare Allowance and Disabled Students’ Allowances from NHSBSA, depending upon your circumstances.

 Please note that the number of Social Work bursaries is restricted.
 If you do not qualify for a bursary towards your living costs, you will not be assisted with tuition fee support or any other type of allowance (except your travel allowance of £862.50).
 As a non NHS funded student however, we expect you will be eligible to apply to the SLC for a Postgraduate Loan, to assist with your tuition fees and living costs.